saucelabs/sauce-docs/docs/visual-testing/integrations/java.md

 - `withDelayAfterScrollMs(int delayAfterScrollMs)`: Delay in ms after scrolling and before taking screenshots.
 The default value is 0.
 We recommend using this option for lazy loading content.
 - `withDisableCSSAnimation(Boolean disableCSSAnimation)`: Disable CSS animations and the input caret in the app.
 The default value is true.
-- `withHideAfterFirstScroll(String... hideAfterFirstScroll)`: Hide elements on the page after first scroll (uses css selectors)
+- `withHideAfterFirstScroll(String... hideAfterFirstScroll)`: One or more CSS selectors that we should remove from the page after the first scroll.
+Useful for hiding fixed elements such as headers, cookie banners, etc.
 - `withHideScrollBars(Boolean hideScrollBars)`: Hide all scrollbars in the app.
 The default value is true.
 - `withScrollLimit(int scrollLimit)`: Limit the number of screenshots taken for scrolling and stitching.
 The default value is 10.
 The value needs to be between 1 and 10.